 California has statewide rent control.
 Thanks to the California Tenant Protection Act of 2019, rent increases in California are capped at no more than 10% annually or 5% plus the local CPI (Consumer Price Index) – whichever is less.
 And this isn’t just for a few places; it applies to most homes built before 2005.

-Moreover, evicting a tenant in California comes with a lot of rules and regulations.
+Moreover, evicting a tenant in California comes with many rules and regulations.
 The state bans “self-help” and retaliatory evictions.
 It also prohibits landlords from evicting tenants based on nuisance complaints tied to law enforcement or alleged crimes.

 On top of all that, being a landlord means you can’t slack on safety.
-The state insists on professional inspections for buildings with multiple units, especially if there are balconies or other risky structures involved.
-And you can’t use poor credit history as an excuse not to rent in California.
-You have to offer alternatives to rental applicants, especially if you’re dealing with rent-subsidized housing.
+The state insists on professional inspections for buildings with multiple units, especially if balconies or other risky structures are involved.
+And you can’t use poor credit history to excuse not to rent in California.
+You must offer alternatives to rental applicants, especially when dealing with rent-subsidized housing.

 3. Hawaii

-In Hawaii, landlords must keep properties in tip-top shape, fixing issues swiftly—usually within a tight 15-day window—or risk tenants fixing things themselves and deducting the cost from the rent.
+In Hawaii, landlords must keep properties in tip-top shape and fix issues swiftly—usually within a tight 15-day window—or risk tenants fixing things themselves and deducting the cost from the rent.

-Security deposits can’t exceed one month’s rent, minus pet fees.
-Plus, once the tenant moves out, you’ve got just 14 days to return that deposit.
+Security deposits cannot exceed one month’s rent minus pet fees.
+Once the tenant moves out, you have just 14 days to return the deposit.

-For rent increases in the Aloha state, landlords have to give significant notice periods – a 45-day notice for monthly leases and 15 for weekly leases.
+For rent increases in the Aloha state, landlords must give significant notice periods—45 days for monthly leases and 15 days for weekly leases.

 4. Illinois

-Illinois has recently put a new rule in place that bans landlords from insisting on electronic rent payments.
-This shift could cramp how landlords handle their finances.
+Illinois recently implemented a new rule that bans landlords from insisting on electronic rent payments.
+This shift could affect landlords’ financial management.

 Also, the Illinois Security Deposit Return Act now requires landlords to return security deposits within 45 days of a tenant moving out.
-Landlords will also need to give a breakdown of any deductions along with receipts.
+Landlords will also need to give a breakdown of any deductions and receipts.

-When it comes to repairs, landlords have two weeks after getting a written notice from their tenants to get them done.
+When it comes to repairs, landlords have two weeks after receiving written notice from their tenants to make them.
 If they drag their feet, tenants can take matters into their own hands, fix the issues, and deduct the costs from their rent.
-Or, they can even take their landlord to court for habitability violations.
+They can even take their landlord to court for habitability violations.

 5. Oregon

-In Oregon, landlords face a unique set of challenges, thanks to robust tenant protection laws.
+In Oregon, landlords face unique challenges thanks to robust tenant protection laws.
 These include:

 - Rent control: In Oregon, if a property is over 15 years old, the state caps rent increases at no more than 7% annually.

-- 90-day notification for monthly tenancies: For those on month-to-month leases, landlords must hold off on any rent hikes for the first year and need to provide a 90-day notice before increasing rent.
+- 90-day notification for monthly tenancies: For people on month-to-month leases, landlords must hold off on any rent hikes for the first year and must provide a 90-day notice before increasing rent.

 - Support during moves: In cities like Portland, hefty rent increases could mean paying for your tenant’s moving costs.
 If you raise the rent by 10% or more, you might need to foot the bill for your tenant’s relocation.

-Oregon also doesn’t play around when it comes to the habitability of the rental unit.
+Oregon also doesn’t play around when it comes to rental unit habitability.
 As a landlord, you’re expected to keep properties safe and habitable—fail to do so, and tenants might just deduct their repair bills from the rent.

 6. New Jersey